yiskang/forge-revit-fbx-export-bim360/README.md

 Open the browser: [http://localhost:3000](http://localhost:3000), there are 2 ways to upgrade files:

-1. Select Revit file in BIM360 Hub from Source File/Folder, Right Click and select `Upgrade to Revit 2019`.
-It will create a new version after successfully upgraded.
+1. Select Revit file version in BIM360 Hub to view the Model, Select parameters which you want to `export all`|`selected export`, Click 'Execute'.
-2. Select Source Folder and Destination Folder, then click `Upgrade`, it will upgrade all the files under the folder to destinated folder.
+2. After DA4R processing, it will show up a **Download** link on the top of the progress bar.

 `Note`: When you deploy the app, you have to open the `Configure` button to create the AppBundle & Activity before running the Export|Import feature, please check the video for the steps at [https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)

 ## Deployment